Fidelity Emerging Markets

 Fidelity Emerging Markets Ltd is a large Guernsey-incorporated, London-based closed-end investment fund focused predominantly on holdings in the stock markets of emerging economies.
 Established in July 1989, the company is a constituent of the FTSE 250 Index.
-Its chairman is Coen Teulings.
+Its chairman is Heather Manners.
 Following the appointment of Fidelity International as manager, the company changed its name from Genesis Emerging Markets Fund to Fidelity Emerging Markets on 1 October 2021.